klgreguska/docs-aws/docs/service-blocks/index.rst

 Our offers allow you to customize your experience with the ability to choose the service options to match your needs.
 These offers are described below.
-For additional detail about what is included in each service block, download our
-`Fanatical Support for AWS with Rackspace Service Blocks Service Overview <https://9d31a28d75515373cbe0-39a001adc5755d26f84687a5d61bbba1.ssl.cf1.rackcdn.com/AWS%20files/service_overview_service_blocks.pdf>`_.
+For additional detail about what is included in each service block, please ask your Customer Success Manager for the Fanatical Support for AWS Service Description.

 Platform Essentials